 How long do worship services last?

-The services usually last about an hour and fifteen minutes; on Communion Sundays, about an hour and a half.
+The services usually last about an hour to an hour and fifteen minutes; on Communion Sundays, the service might last a little longer.
 Communion is celebrated the first Sunday of every month.

 How long are the sermons?